ShawnMurdzek-NOAA/ensemble_sensitivity_analysis/README.md

 If the program runs successfully, the following files will be created:
 - `test.nc`: ESA output file

+## ESA Overview

+ESA is the linear regression slope between an a single model cell and variable at one time (i.e., the predictor or "state") to some response function derived from the model at a later time (i.e., the predictand or "response").
+The ensemble provides multiple samples of the state and response, which allows for the computation of linear regression.
+In this program, the state consists of a 2D or 3D field with many model cells (e.g., 2-m temperature), whereas the response will be a single value for each ensemble (e.g., max reflectivity).
+The linear regression slope is computed separately for each model cell, resulting in a 2D or 3D field of regression slopes.
+This array of regression slopes is referred to as `esa` in the netCDF file produced by the program.

 ## References

 - [Ancell and Hakim (2007)](https://doi.org/10.1175/2007MWR1904.1)